This calculator will help you to determine how much house you can afford and/or qualify for.

 The variables that make up your expected financial involvement when buying a new house range from the percentage of the house's total cost that you will give as initial down payment and the homeowner's insurance expenses to the monthly standing debt that you may have already incurred.
 This figure can be summed up by the acronym PITI, the total mortgage payment that represents the combination of Principal, Interest, Taxes, and Insurance altogether.

 Your monthly principal and interest payment is a figure that will likely stay steady throughout the life term of your loan.
 However, what will fluctuate is the amount of the individual principal and interest ratios in relation to the total P & I. For instance, in the first few years of a 30 year mortgage, your P & I bill will be mostly interest and very little principal.
 Recall that principal payments on their own are what reduce the amount that you owe your lender.
 A $40,000 loan might have 100 principal payments of $400 each to completely pay.
 But the interest is simply the APR of what the lender is charging you in return for allowing you to borrow the sum of money.
 As you get further into paying off a long term real estate mortgage, you will gradually begin to pay more and more pure principal and lesser amounts of interest.
-See this helpful graphic for a visual aid of this incline.
 This representation of the mortgage payment structure is the best way to understand when and to what cause your money will be going to at any point in the loan repayment process.

 Calculating Income to Payment and Debt to Income Ratios